conan-io/docs/versioning/revisions.rst

   to a concrete RREV.

-If a client requests a reference like ``lib/1.0@conan/stable``, Conan will automatically retrieve the latest revision in case local cache doesn't have any revisions at that point.
-If client needs to update the existing revision, it has to ask for updates with with with -u, --update argument to :command:`conan install` command… In the client cache there is **only one revision installed simultaneously**.
+If a client requests a reference like ``lib/1.0@conan/stable``, Conan will automatically retrieve the latest revision in case the local cache doesn't contain any revisions already.
+If a client needs to update an existing revision, they have to ask for updates explicitly with with with -u, --update argument to :command:`conan install` command… In the client cache there is **only one revision installed simultaneously**.